 When to Lead and When to Manage

-They micromanage people with authority, using too many rules and mandates, and continually tell people over and over what to do.
+They micromanage people with authority, use too many rules and mandates, and continually tell people over and over what to do.
 In short, managers don’t allow these potential leaders to choose their path to success or move on to their competitors.

-Leaders let their teams and individual members try to manage themselves but when it becomes clear that the employees do not want to lead their own situations, the leader will manage things for them.
-They will step in and clarify expectations in a clear, informative, detailed and specific manner.
-In such a situation, the leaders’ responses are immediate, their intent is to motivate and help.
-Even though they are using their managerial skills and being more manager than leader for the time being, they can still allow team members to clarify things for themselves and provide their own input on the situation.
+Even though they are using their managerial skills and being more managers than a leader, for the time being, they can still allow team members to clarify things for themselves and provide their own input on the situation.

-With this approach, there are no secrets, which alleviate the stress of having to discipline or even terminate an employee.
-When everything is upfront and transparent, and interactions align with the core values of teamwork, those who do not fit in will weed themselves out.
+With this approach, there are no secrets, which alleviates the stress of having to discipline or even terminate an employee.
+When everything is upfront, and transparent, and interactions align with the core values of teamwork, those who do not fit in will weed themselves out.

 Reaping the Rewards

-Balancing your leadership and management skills with difficult people creates momentum and aids in getting ahead of the game.
-Your decisions at work will be concise, and you will not let people issues become stagnant or stuck again.
+Balancing your leadership and management skills with difficult employees creates momentum and helps in getting ahead of the game.
+Your decisions at work will be concise, and you will not let people’s issues become stagnant or stuck again.